nuvlaedge/deployment/helm/README.md

     --set kubernetesNode=<TARGET_KUBERNETES_NODE_NAME>
 ```

-This will install the core NuvlaEdge Engine components in your Kubernetes node,
+This will install the core NuvlaEdge components in your Kubernetes node,
 within the namespace "nuvlaedge-<uuid_of_your_nuvlaedge>".

 ### Approve NuvlaEdge manager certificate